 “Private sector marketplaces like Amazon and eBay are great for the average everyday consumer, but don’t translate over to public sector procurement.
 Today’s procurement professionals want the same buying journey as the normal consumer, and sometimes more.
 If your system can’t provide a smooth buying experience, your data accuracy will suffer.”

-Even if you manage to convert your organisation to a new, better, purchasing approach, it can still be difficult to realise the full benefits of these practices.
+Even if you manage to convert your organization to a new, better, purchasing approach, it can still be difficult to realize the full benefits of these practices.
 Everyone must be on board, or there’s potential to miss out on some of the benefits the new system has to offer.

-With a centralised purchasing platform, you have a place to store product information and photos, track orders, and supplier notes, so you can keep track of who is the easiest work with.
+With a centralized purchasing platform, you have a place to store product information and photos, track orders, and supplier notes, so you can keep track of who is the easiest work with.
 This makes it easier to match capabilities with low cost pricing.
-In the end, moving to a centralised purchasing platform that allows you to automate processes will not only streamline the purchasing experience but make it easier to see the overall benefit to your organisation.
+In the end, moving to a centralized purchasing platform that allows you to automate processes will not only streamline the purchasing experience but make it easier to see the overall benefit to your organization.